 I started this blog with the intention to write about Norwegian standards, values and culture in collision with both ourselves and the rest of the world.
 As much as I enjoy this and will have this element with me in everything I write, I came to the realisation that I need to share my passion.
-This started a whole new process within me because I realised that I have no clue what my true passion is.
-Don’t get me wrong here, I have passions, but as an individual that lives most of her day in her own internal world of thoughts, I now know that I have some work to do: both in rediscovering what sets my soul on fire and be more tending about what goes on inside my head on a day to day basis.
-For the past couple of years I’ve gone autopilot and it’s really not the type of life I want to live.
-I want more out of my excistens.
-I am done with being bored – which I am very easily.
-Why do we settle as small pieces in a world that has so much to offer?
-I am sure I am not alone in this and that there are many more out there who are fed up with their life (which isn’t that bad considering), but goes on livining it in a standard A4 way.
-Not this gal.
-I love to create, debate and write, and I’ve decided that I am going to share the quest of my redescorvering – you are welcome to join me, for inspiration or utter entertainment.
-You choose.
+This started a whole new process within me because I realized that I had no clue what my true passion was.
+Don’t get me wrong here, I have passions, but as an individual that lives most of her day in her own internal world of thoughts and the physical world on auto-pilot, I knew I had some work to do: both in rediscovering what sets my soul on fire and be more tending about what goes on inside my head on a day to day basis.
+I love to create, debate and write, and I’ve decided that I am going to share the quest of my rediscovering what life is all about – and you are invited to join me, for inspiration or utter entertainment.

 In a small corner of the world lays the wonderful country of Norway.
 A magical and mysterious place where it’s inhabitants are descended from vikings, trolls live under bridges and where hotdogs are considered traditional food.
 A happy place where quality of life is rated highest in the world.
 But what do you really know about this utopia and it’s residents?